 - No free trial

 Disney+ has grown a lot since its debut.
 If you’re a fan of one of the franchises it’s a no brainer, and also if you have kids.
-For others, the lack of original content (even on Star) is still troubling, though things are set to improve in the next couple of years.
+For others, the lack of original content (even on Star) is still troubling, though things have improved somewhat in the past year.
 The few original shows, like The Mandalorian and Wandavision, are excellent.

 Table of Contents